cisco-ce/roomos.cisco.com/doc/MTR/USBpassthrough.md

 ### In-call behavior

-You can always mute your microphones from the laptop meeting app.
-Whether you can mute from the device depends on how your administrator has set up the device.
-The device and laptop mute indicators are not synchronized.
+You need to mute your microphones from the laptop meeting app.

 The device is in **Do not disturb** mode when you are in a video meeting from your laptop.
 You won't receive any other incoming calls to your device when in this mode.
 The device is **not** in **Do not disturb** mode when in audio-only meetings.